 REGULATIONS

-For complete information regarding approval of an MIH Program, please refer to 105 CMR 173.000 and associated sub-regulatory guidance.
+For complete information regarding approval of an MIH with EDA Program, please refer to 105 CMR 173.000 and associated sub-regulatory guidance.
 It is the applicant’s responsibility to ensure that all responses are consistent with the requirements of 105 CMR 173.000 and associated sub-regulatory guidance, and any requirements specified by the Department, as applicable.

 QUESTIONS